hanabi/hanabi.github.io/Reference.md

 ### Empty Clues

 * *Empty Clues* are clues that touch no cards in a hand.
-On Hanabi Live, each game has the option to allow *Empty Clues*, and we typically disallow this option.
+On Hanabi Live, each game has the option to allow *Empty Clues*, and we typically disallow this option since it makes the game too easy.
 * If *Empty Clues* are enabled, it allows for a much wider channel of information transfer.
 We have developed an entire convention framework around this channel and it is too complicated to cover in a single section here.
 * If you are interested in learning about in the extended *Empty Clue* conventions, they are documented [on a separate page](https://github.com/Zamiell/hanabi-conventions/blob/master/other-conventions/Empty_Clues.md).